Beat The Sun To The Bottom

 Blue Pond Dye is water-soluble anionic food grade dye.
 The same class of dye is used to color foodstuffs, ice cream and beverages.
 Pure Blue Pond Dye is a blend of blue dyes crafted to look like fresh water.

 Pond dye is designed to limit the amount of sunlight reaching the lower layers of a pond.
 Algae, weeds and plants all require sunlight to thrive; by limiting the sun you naturally reduce algae and plant growth.

 One Gallon of Pure Blue Pond Dye will treat approximately 1.65 Million gallons of water or a one-acre pond with an averaged depth of 5 feet.
 Also referred to as 5 Acre Feet.

 How Do I Use Pond Dye?

 Pure Blue Pond Dye is easy to use.
-Simply Shake-Well and pour the dye along the shoreline in several places.
+Simply shake well and pour the dye in a few points along the shoreline.
 Natural water movement will disperse the dye in 12-24 hours.
-Be sure to rinse out any residual dye in the bottle.

 Pour in several spots along the shoreline.